Australia Process Service

 Australian Capital Territory:

-The request for service must be sent to the ACT Supreme Court by the Attorney General of the Commonwealth or forwarding authority.
-The Court arranges for the service of the document to be served, the summary of the document, and a copy of the request for service (Court Procedure Rules 2006 (ACT), rule 6564).
+The service request must be sent to the ACT Supreme Court by the Attorney General of the Commonwealth or forwarding authority.
+The Court arranges for the service of the document to be served, the summary of the document, and a copy of the service request (Court Procedure Rules 2006 (ACT), rule 6564).
 This is ordinarily served by a Sheriff's Officer of the Supreme Court.

 Voluntary service is carried out in the same way as official service as described above, i.e., the request must be sent to the Supreme Court, which arranges for service.
 See Court Procedure Rules 2006 (ACT), rule 6564.